 PVC has been commonly used since the 1960’s on commercial roofs.
-TPO was originally designed to be an improved version of both PVC and another rubber membrane called EPDM or Ethylene Propylene Diene Monomer.
-TPO combines the benefits of PVC and EPDM, making it more flexible and reflective, as well as environmentally friendly and more weather resistant.
+TPO is an improved version of both PVC and another rubber membrane called EPDM (Ethylene Propylene Diene Monomer).
+By combining both benefits of PVC and EPDM, TPO is a more weather resistant and environmentally friendly option that is more flexible and reflective.

 The Installation of TPO and PVC Roofing Materials

 The installation of both roofing products are very similar.
-Here are the four ways they are installed:
+Here are the five ways they are installed:

 Benefits: Lightweight, odorless, positively watertight seams (thermoplastic), generally white in color compliant with California title 24.

 Roof coatings are designed to protect and extend the service life of roof assemblies for re-roofs, maintenance, and new construction.
 Such as: Built-up roofs (BURs), metal, modified-bitumen (mod-bit), single-ply.
 Coatings protect roof membranes from ultraviolet (UV) degradation and weathering, assist and enhance a system’s fire resistance, and provide a watertight layer on an existing roof.
 These coatings can enhance reflectivity and improve the aesthetics of the surface,

 lessening the building’s cooling load and heat island effect because the heat strain on the roof has been reduced.
 Roof coatings also help decrease expansion and contraction of the membrane, by minimizing the membrane’s temperature swings.
 The most common types of roof coatings are acrylic, polyurethane, and silicone.

 Acrylic water-based coatings are suitable for high UV environments where a reflective roof is desired.
 They can be colored, but generally are sold in white, tan, and grey.
 Many specialized versions are compatible with specific substrates.